Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 Surfaces and Surface Finishes

-Finishes chosen for them are of extreme importance and has an impact on the overall design when completed.
+Finishes chosen for them are of extreme importance and have an impact on the overall design when completed.

 There are many possibilities and choices available, but practicality and functionality must be addressed so that the overall design can stand up to the wear and tear of everyday use

-Learn how to plan out the kitchen.
-The various types of layouts such as the L-shape, the U- shape, the work triangle, etc.
+- Kitchen Designs: Learn how to plan out the kitchen.
+The various types of layouts such as the L-shape, the U-shape, the work triangle, etc.

 Window openings determine the view and the amount of natural light that permeates the room.
 You will know as an interior design student that the window is really about framing the outside view as well as adding style to the interior.